 Over the last few years, Yemen has suffered through ongoing conflict, destructive floods, and an overwhelmed healthcare system.
 The Yemen humanitarian crisis is now considered the largest in the world, with citizens struggling to access clean water, nutritious food, medical supplies, and other life-saving facilities.
+In 2022, Yemen is facing a full on famine.

 Why is the Yemen Crisis Happening?